KenanOzbelli/flash-card-quiz/README.md

 # flash-card-quiz
-asks questions to the user and lets them answer
+An Application that quizes your programming skills with different catagories and questions.

-Link to The Site:
+Link to The Site: https://morning-dusk-12730.herokuapp.com/

 ![github logo](./public/images/flashcard_quiz.png)